 CSIS' Harrison noted that AMPV is something to watch in the Army's new five-year plan that will come out with the budget request.

-The Army’s biggest expenses in fiscal 2017 are modernization and facilities, the official said.
+The Army’s biggest expenses bill-payers in fiscal 2017 is are modernization and facilities, the official said.
 The move comes at no surprise since the service needed to preserve its end-strength numbers and readiness, the Army Chief of Staff Gen. Mark Milley’s biggest priority, so what is left vulnerable for cuts is modernization.

 Within modernization, Army aviation is taking the biggest punch.
 "We took a lot of risk in aviation programs," the official said, adding there was enough head-room in aviation procurement that the Army could slow down its pace to buy aircraft at minimum rates.

-Aircraft procurement for helicopters like Black Hawks, which are bound to a multiyear contract with Sikorsky, were reduced to the minimum rate per year so the Army can still get them for a reasonable cost and not breach the contract, the official said.
+Aircraft procurement for helicopters like Black Hawks, which are bound to a multiyear contract with Sikorsky, were reduced to the minimum rate per year so where the Army can still get them for a reasonable cost and not breach the contract, the official said.
 If reductions went much lower the unit cost would rise exponentially.